Latest Page Update: 15th June 2025

 The interface also supports modern SID replacements, I've used the SwinSID, SwinSID Ultimate and the ARMSID myself.
 These operate independantly of the power circuitry and filter capacitors and the likes of the SwinSID Ultimate and ARMSID can be configured by software as to what chip type they are emulating, as well as advanced filter settings in the case of the ARMSID.

 Currently, there's no specific software for the RC2014 to drive the interface, so please don't purchase the interface and think you'll be playing SID music within seconds!
-Programming information with regards to how to write to the SID's registers and enabling the interrupt controller is covered in the guide with the interface along with some Z80 routines.
+Programming information with regards to how to write to the SID's registers and enabling the interrupt controller is covered in the guide with the interface along with some Z80 routines and listing for using the SID in Microsoft BASIC.
 There is Z80 code on github (as originally written for the Z80 based SAM Coupe) for emulating the C64's 6510 CPU to play .sid files, someone could rise to the challenge of porting that to the RC2014!

 As software appears for the interface I'll link it, or have it downloadable, from the resources section below, along with links to anything else that's interesting.